Alfresco/docs-alfresco/governance-services/3.4/config/index.md

 Use this information to understand the `alfresco-global.properties` properties related to the Governance Services.

-Properties for the Governance Services are listed in the `<configRoot>/classes/alfresco/module/org_alfresco_module_rm/alfresco-global.properties` file.
+Properties for Governance Services are listed in the `<configRoot>/classes/alfresco/module/org_alfresco_module_rm/alfresco-global.properties` file.

 For example: